 I love how this logo turned out.
 My client, who is a writer, knew that she wanted to incorporate an ampersand and her signature glasses into the design.
 These two elements ended up fitting together beautifully.
 I chose the American Typewriter font, which says ‘author’ to me.
 I especially like the way each of the letters relates to the ampersand.
 The ‘e’ echoes it’s figure eight shape and the ‘j’ hugs it perfectly.
 The diagonal composition emphasizes that same diagonal line in the ampersand as well creating a dynamic layout.

-It was such a pleasure to dream up this logo inspired by a lotus flower.
-The combination of fonts pair especially well and the colors evoke femininity and beauty.
+It was such a pleasure to dream up this logo for a wellness coach.
+I loved pairing these fonts and choosing the combination of colors.
 It was a joy to work with this client who is reliable, decisive and has a great design sense.

 I love designing logos.
 This one is for a preschool and since its name is Morning Glory I incorporated the flower by the same name.
 I started the design process on actual paper because there is something organic about sketching by hand.
 I think it results in more painterly images, while computer graphics tend to be more slick and impersonal.
 I imported a line drawing into Adobe Illustrator where I added the color gradients and created a finished vector image.